airbytehq/airbyte/docs/deploying-airbyte/on-kubernetes-via-helm.md

 :::Info
-GCS Logging is similar to the approach taken for S3 above, with a few small differences GCS logging was tested on [Airbyte Helm Chart Version 0.53.178](https://artifacthub.io/packages/helm/airbyte/airbyte/0.53.178)
+GCS Logging is similar to the approach taken for S3 above, with a few small differences GCS logging was tested on [Airbyte Helm Chart Version 0.54.69](https://artifacthub.io/packages/helm/airbyte/airbyte/0.54.69)
 :::

 #### Create Google Cloud Storage Bucket

 1. **Access Google Cloud Console**: Go to the Google Cloud Console and select or create a project where you want to create the bucket.
 2. **Open Cloud Storage**: Navigate to "Storage" > "Browser" in the left-side menu.
 3. **Create Bucket**: Click on "Create bucket".
 Give your bucket a unique name, select a region for the bucket, and configure other settings such as storage class and access control according to your requirements.
 Finally, click "Create".
+The buckect will be referenced as <bucket_name>

 #### Create Google Cloud Service Account